CatMMachado/rest-apis/Tutorial/ControllerBasedRestApis.md

 **TO DECIDE:**
 **- Confirm that the setup is the same for controller-based and minimal APIs, and extract the setting up section.**
-**- Depending on how long this section ends up to be, create file for setting up and guideliens.**
+**- Depending on how long this section ends up to be, create file for setting up and guidelines.**

 ## Introduction